 “Broadly speaking a judge would be looking for a show animal,” adds Robert.
 “If it was a solid colour it would need to fit a particular category.
 In these classes some judges may have a preference for a stronger type so on the day the hunter type/show hunter pony type may fare better.”

-“The rule of thumb tends to be that if you are showing your horse as a show hunter, then you dress as you would for hunter classes, and the same applies for riding horse and hack types,” says Robert.
-“In the pony classes riders on show pony types should wear navy jackets, while show hunter pony jockeys must be in tweed.”
+You must dress yourself and present your horse in line with what its type would be if it were a solid colour; if you are showing your horse as a show hunter, then you dress as you would for hunter classes, and the same applies for riding horse and hack types.

 How to make white patches gleam